QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Methods

-\textbf{CLIP matching penalty.} To ensure the image semantics remain intact, we add a CLIP-based penalty term:
+\textbf{CLIP matching penalty.} To preserve image semantics, we add a CLIP-based penalty term:

-where \( s_d \) is a domain descriptor specific to the domain \( d \) (\eg, ``photo,'' ``sketch,'' ``cartoon,'' or ``painting''), and CLIP provides a matching score between the generated image \( x_d \) and the textual description ``A [style] of [class],'' reinforcing both semantic and stylistic alignment.
+where \( s_d \) is a domain descriptor specific to the domain \( s \) (\eg, ``photo,'' ``sketch,'' ``cartoon,'' or ``painting''), and CLIP provides a matching score between the generated image \( x_s^{\text{tr}} \) and the textual description ``A [style] of N [class],'' reinforcing both semantic and stylistic alignment.
+The inner loop loss \( \mathcal{L}_{\text{inner}} \) is then computed by summing these losses across all meta-train domains: